 18. Outdoor Ceramic Bird Bath

 Is that a gorgeous piece of high-end landscape art or a functional bird bath?
-How about both!
+Well, they’re both!

 This high-fire glazed ceramic bird bath is hand-painted for a unique finish that’ll bring color to your yard no matter the season.